Guadeloupe33/homework.11/README.md

 This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or inquiries about this project, you can reach out to [Your Name] at [Your Email Address].

 Thank you for using the Small Business Note-Taker!
 We hope it simplifies note-taking and organization for your business needs.